Caratacus/timestamp-conversion/README.md

 1. Select any Unix timestamp on a webpage (supports both 10-digit and 13-digit formats)
 2. A conversion popup will instantly appear with:
    - Original timestamp
-   - Converted human-readable date and time
+   - UTC time
-   - Current timezone information
+   - Local time with timezone information

-The popup will automatically close after 3 seconds, but this timer pauses when you hover over the popup.
+The popup will automatically close after a configurable delay (default: 5 seconds), and this timer pauses when you hover over the popup.

+## Language Settings

+The extension automatically detects your browser's language settings and displays content in your preferred language.
+You can manually switch between supported languages through the extension's popup interface.

+### Supported Languages

+- 🇺🇸 English
+- 🇫🇷 French (Français)
+- 🇩🇪 German (Deutsch)
+- 🇪🇸 Spanish (Español)
+- 🇨🇳 Simplified Chinese (简体中文)
+- 🇹🇼 Traditional Chinese (繁體中文)
+- 🇯🇵 Japanese (日本語)
+- 🇰🇷 Korean (한국어)
+- 🇹🇭 Thai (ไทย)

 ## Screenshots